Acute lymphoblastic leukemia (ALL) is a cancer of the blood and bone marrow. It is the most common form of childhood cancer.

 A chest x-ray will show if leukemia cells have formed a mass in the middle of the chest.

-Other imaging tests and laboratory tests
+Blood tests and other lab tests

 Treatment of acute lymphoblastic leukemia